pypa/pip/pip/_vendor/README.rst

 your system.
 This will ensure that pip will use your system provided CA bundle instead of the copy bundled with pip.

-In the longer term, if someone has a solution to the above problems, other than the bundling method we currently use, that doesn't add additional problems that are unreasonable then we would be happy to consider, and possibly switch to said method.
+In the longer term, if someone has a *portable* solution to the above problems, other than the bundling method we currently use, that doesn't add additional problems that are unreasonable then we would be happy to consider, and possibly switch to said method.
+This solution must function correctly across all of the situation that we expect pip to be used and not mandate some external mechanism such as OS packages.

 _markerlib and pkg_resources